About Durable Medical Equipment: Shower and Bathtub Accessories

 Figure 6.
 Transfer tub bench in tub

 You can sit on your bench and lift your legs in and out of the tub.
-You do not have to step over.
+You do not have to step over the side of the tub.

-Transfer tub benches can’t be used with showers that have glass doors.
-You can take the glass doors off of your shower.
-Replace them with curtains so that you can use a tub bench.
-The doors can be put on again later, if needed.
+You cannot use a transfer tub bench with showers that have glass doors.
+If your shower has glass doors, you can take them off.
+Replace the doors with curtains so you can use the tub bench.
+You can put the doors back on later, if needed.

-You can buy a handheld shower head, shower chair, or transfer tub bench at the following places:
+You can buy a handheld shower head, shower chair, or transfer tub bench at:

-• Home supply stores, such as Lowe’s or Home Depot.
+• Home supply stores (Lowe’s or Home Depot).

-Insurance plans often don’t cover these accessories.
-They may cover shower chairs and transfer tub benches with a prescription.
-Check with your insurer to find out what your plan covers before buying the accessories you need.
-If your plan covers it, ask your healthcare provider for a prescription for one.
+Insurance plans do not often cover these accessories.
+Some plans may cover shower chairs and transfer tub benches with a prescription.
+Check with your insurer to find out what your plan covers before buying the equipment you need.
+If your plan covers it, ask your healthcare provider for a prescription.
 Follow your insurer’s instructions for getting coverage.

 Last Updated